roydejong/butter-bot/README.md

 ### Command line options

 For an overview of all command line and usage options, use `butterbot --help`.
 You can also view the raw [help text](etc/help+usage.txt).

+## Package management

+Butter Bot is modular.
+To add or extend its functionality, you can install packages that have been designed to work with it.

+These packages are usually published on npm, and contain a `butterbot.json` manifest file that describes what functionality it wants to expose to Butter Bot.

+For more information on how packages are structured, or how to develop new (sub) packages for Butter Bot, please refer to the [package development document](docs/package-development.md).

+### Installing a package

+To install and register a new Butter Bot package, simply run:

+    butterbot -i bb-sample-package

+This will perform the npm installation as needed (without modifying our package.json), and register the package to the Butter Bot database file.

+ Once registered, Butter Bot will make sure the packages are available and installed as the correct version when it starts.